 Request for Reinstatement: Individuals with a permanent ban may request reinstatement of library privileges in writing to the Executive Director within ten working days of the ban notification.
 The Executive Director will respond in writing within ten working days.
 If the individual is not satisfied with the Executive Director’s response, they may appeal in writing within an additional ten working days to the Library Board of Trustees for a final determination.
 The Board will consider the written appeal at its next regular meeting and the individual will receive written notification of the Board’s decision within ten working days.

 Those seeking a removal of a permanent ban can do so after 1 year from the initial ban date.
 Individuals seeking a repeal of a permanent ban should begin by addressing a letter to the Library’s Executive Director.
-This letter should contain the name of the individual in question, acknowledgement of the behavior that led to their ban/bar and an explanation as to what changes are in place so that the offending behavior will not be repeated.
+This letter should contain the name of the individual in question and an explanation as to why the ban should be repealed.
 The Executive Director will reply via mail within 10 working days after the receipt of such a letter.

 The Executive Director may refuse to lift the ban, may choose to allow the individual to use the library with conditional status or may lift the ban completely and restore full library privileges.
 A conditional status would allow for full use of the library with the condition that if the individual’s behavior violates the Rules of Conduct, their permanent ban would be immediately restored.
 Individuals not satisfied with the Executive Director’s response may appeal in writing within ten working to the Library’s Board of Trustees.
 The Board will consider the appeal at is next regular meeting.
 The individual will receive written notification of the Board’s decision within ten working days.
 Only one appeal is permitted.

 Approved by Library Board of Trustees on February 10, 2015